Mission to Mars: Plot

-Filming
+Production

-The film was shot primarily on location in Vancouver, British Columbia; Jordan; and the Canary Islands.
-Extensive special effects surrounding certain aspects of the film such as the NASA spacecraft and Martian vortex, were created by a number of digital effects companies including ILM, Dream Quest Images, Tippett Studio, CIS Hollywood, and Trans FX.
+The film was shot primarily from July 13 to October 25, 1999 on location in Vancouver, British Columbia, Jordan and the Canary Islands.
+Mission to Mars explores astronomy, extraterrestrial life and space exploration.
+Extensive special effects surrounding certain aspects of the film such as the NASA spacecraft and Martian vortex, were created by a number of digital effects companies including ILM, Dream Quest Images, Tippett Studio, CIS Hollywood and Trans FX.
 Between visuals, miniatures, and animation, over 400 technicians were directly involved in the production aspects of the special effects.

 According to the director in the 2015 documentary film about his career, Brian De Palma was brought on board after the previous director Gore Verbinski walked away due to concerns over the lack of additional money for the budget.
 De Palma indicated that the film needed additional funds and that much of the budget went into the CGI for the film.
 When De Palma was hired the script had already been written and the film cast.